Elizabeth Fisher (neuroscientist): Career and research

 After graduating from Imperial College London in 1986, Fisher moved to the United States, where she was appointed a postdoctoral fellow at Massachusetts Institute of Technology (MIT).
-At MIT, Fisher worked as a postdoc in the lab of David C. Page on Turner syndrome.
+At MIT, Fisher worked on Turner syndrome as a postdoc in the lab of David C. Page at the Whitehead Institute.
 Her early work looked at the male sex determining factor and then considered the genes responsible for Turner syndrome.
 Fisher returned to Imperial College London in 1990, when she was awarded a Royal Society University Research Fellowship to start an independent research group looking at aneuploidy.
-In collaboration with Victor Tybulewicz of the MRC, she was awarded Wellcome Trust research funding in 1991, which allowed her to expand her research into a new model of Down syndrome.
-In 2001 Fisher was appointed Professor at University College London and in 2017 she also set up a lab at the Medical Research Council Mouse Genetics Unit in Harwell.
+In collaboration with Victor Tybulewicz of the MRC, she was awarded Wellcome Trust research funding in 1991, which allowed her to expand her research into creating a new mouse model of Down syndrome.
+In 2001 Fisher was appointed Professor at University College London and in 2017 she also set up a lab at the Medical Research Council Mammalian Genetics Unit in Harwell.
 Her research considers motor neuron degeneration, genome editing and the development of mouse models to understand neurological disorders.

 Fisher received the 2011 Faculty Member of the Year Award for Neurological Disorders on Faculty of 1000 (F1000) and an Addgene Blue Flame Award in 2017 for depositing a plasmid that has been shared more than 100 times.
-Fisher serves as an academic editor on the journal PLoS Genetics and on the boards for the journals Disease Models and Mechanism, Mammalian Genome.
+Fisher serves as an academic editor on the journal PLoS Genetics and on the boards for the journals Disease Models and Mechanism and Mammalian Genome.
+She is also on the Board of the Guarantors of Brain, a UK-based charity, and Mouse News Letter.